 Their fears stemmed from the stories of the Naha Mountain Tribe.
 The Naha men were fierce warriors who wore masks and armor with frightening images painted on them.
 They were known for brutally decapitating their victims.
 They were depicted as larger than normal men who wielded strange and powerful weapons.
 Though their history was a long and gory one, they suddenly and inexplicably disappeared from the earth without a trace or explanation.

 European travelers working as fur traders infiltrated the area in the 18th century.
-They explored the area and built trading posts.
+They explored the area and built trading posts that still runs now and functions on the basis of index borsen.
 The Gold Rush brought explorers trying to use Nahanni as a path to gold fields.
 Legends of haunted valleys and lost gold emerged when headless corpses began turning up in 1908.
 The mysterious deaths of others prospectors only added to the stories.
 People continued to disappear, only to turn up… without their heads.

 The first deaths were of Metis Prospectors, Willie and Frank McLeod in 1908.
 The two brothers were prospecting in the valley.
 They packed up their gear and headed into the wilderness, only to never return.
 After a year, speculation ran through the camps that the two had found peril at the hand of an animal or land trap.
 Others suggested that they had hit it big and disappeared with their gold.
 They were all but forgotten when their bodies were found dead along the river.
 Their decapitated heads were no where to be found.